Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 \begin{lemma} There is a bound, only depending on $N$, on the number of orbits of edges of a $\Zmax$-splitting of $F_N$ with no vertex of valence $2$. \end{lemma}

 We mention that given a splitting $S$ of $F_N$ with non-trivial cyclic edge stabilizers, one can construct a canonical $\Zmax$-splitting $S_{\Zmax}$ as follows.

 \begin{de}[see {\cite[Lemma~9.27]{GL-jsj}}] Let $S$ be a splitting of $F_N$ whose edge stabilizers are all isomorphic to $\mathbb{Z}$.
-One defines $S_{\Zmax}$ as the minimal subtree of the quotient of $S$ by the equivalence relation defined by $e\sim e'$ if $e=ge'$ for some $g\in F_N$ such that $g^k$ fixes $e$ for some $k\geq 1$. \end{de}
+Given an edge $e$ of $S$, define $\hat G_e$ as the maximal cyclic subgroup containing $G_e$.
+Let $\sim$ be the equivalence relation on $S$ generated by $x\sim x'$ if there exists an edge $e$ containing $x$ such that $x'\in \hat G_e.x$.